shawna-p/mysterious-messenger/docs/getting-started.rst

     By default, this is unchecked.
 Timeline items will appear sequentially one after the other after the previous item is played.
 However, if Real-Time Mode is checked off, then chatrooms and other content will appear at the scheduled time in real-time.

 `Hacked Effect`
     This turns on/off the messenger "hacked" effects.
-This particular variable only affects the save file it is activated from.
+This particular variable only affects the save file it is activated from, so it is not available to toggle from the main menu (only the in-game developer menu).
 It causes the timeline items to appear "glitchy" and changes the music on the main menu screen.
 Some of these glitch effects will not appear for players with the **Hacking Effect** option turned off.

 `Receive Hourglasses in Chatrooms`
     Unchecking this option will stop awarding the player hourglasses during chatrooms.
 Currently hourglasses are awarded on a pseudo-random basis when a character posts a special speech bubble from a subset of special bubbles.
 This option is useful if the chatroom is intended to be seen as a video and not played through, for example.